STAIN12/NexGen/README.md

 # NexGen
+DCIT 314 (GAME ENGINE ARCHITECTURE)

+ISSIFU INUSAH TAAJU ARAFEEN- 10829958

+ABUBAKAR-SIDDIQ RAFIQ- 10680695

-NexGen Game Engine
+PROJECT NAME: NexGen Game Engine

- **Overview of the NexGen Engine:**
+ **Overview of the NexGen Game Engine:**

-The NexGen Engine is a versatile and lightweight game engine designed to empower game developers of all levels to create stunning 2D and 3D games.
+The NexGen Engine is a versatile and lightweight game engine designed to empower game developers of all levels to create stunning 3D games.
 It provides a flexible and efficient framework for rapid game development while maintaining a strong focus on performance and extensibility.
-Whether you're an indie developer or part of a larger studio, [Your Engine Name] offers the tools and features you need to bring your game ideas to life.
+Whether you're an individual developer or part of a larger studio, NEXGEN GAME ENGINE offers the tools and features you need to bring your game ideas to life.

 Target Platforms and Systems:

-NexGen Engine is designed to target a wide range of platforms and systems, making it suitable for various gaming experiences.
+Basically, the NexGen Game Engine is designed to target a wide range of platforms and systems, making it suitable for various gaming experiences.
 The supported platforms and systems include:

 • Windows PC: Develop and deploy games for Windows desktop systems.
 • Linux: Create games for Linux-based platforms, expanding your reach to the Linux gaming community.